"One of the little art treasures of New York City."

--William Meyers, The Wall Street Journal
+--William Meyers, The Wall Street Journal

 The Renee & Chaim Gross Foundation is the house-museum of American sculptor Chaim Gross (1904-91), located in an historical 1830s townhouse in the heart of Greenwich Village.
 On view are 100 sculptures by Gross and 600 objects from his extensive collection of African and modern American art, featuring important paintings by de Kooning, Avery, Hartley, and Burliuk, among many others.
 The Foundation also organizes exhibitions and educational programs on topics related to Gross, his contemporaries, and American art.
 Our mission is to encourage artists, students, and the community to actively engage with these objects and to make relevant to contemporary audiences our shared cultural history.

 We are open to the public.
 Visit us during public hours on Thursdays and Fridays from 1-5 pm or by appointment.
 Please note the Foundation will be closed on Friday, October 3, 2014 in observation of Yom Kippur.